JvH151291/test01/intro_tech_tools.md

 > This documentation is automatically generated because the maintainers of the code added `docstrings` to their code (which you definitively should do as well!)
 Also, it is good practice to add `type hints` (see greetings.py -> daniehei_greets for an example).

 - Check out the file `ide_demo` which showcases the power of an IDE and allows you to jump directly to the definition in the source code.
 - You can get pretty much the same experience by going to the reference section of the [official documentation](https://pandas.pydata.org/docs/).
-There you additionally a gettings started guide and some other stuff which might help you get started.
+There you additionally find a getting started guide and some other stuff which might help you get started.
 - We all heard of it: You might want to ask [ChatGPT](https://chat.openai.com/chat) for help.
 I strongly encourage you to try it out!
 The more precisely you can frame a question, the more helpful the answer.
 For example: *Mighty chatbot, how can I find out about implemented classes, methods and functions of a Python package?*
 - Google
 - [stackoverflow](https://stackoverflow.com/).
-However, you should be critical with the snippets that users provide and not simply copy paste without understanding what the code does...
+However, you should be critical with the snippets that users provide and not simply copy and paste without understanding what the code does...
 - Youtube (there it is important to find the right tutor: I find [Corey Schafer](https://www.youtube.com/@coreyms) very helpful.
 He also has a *Pandas Tutorials* and *Matplotlib Tutorials* playlist which you might find useful).